jochym/qecalc/DOC/sphinx/tutorial.rst

 offer new functionality and provide the machinery  to build new  features using numpy, scipy, and matplotlib.
-One such example can be the class Converger from qecalc/converger.py which can be  used to converge such properties as 'total energy', 'geometry', and 'single phonon' with respect to any iteratable variable of PW config file.
+One such example can be the class Converger from qecalc/converger.py which can be  used to converge such properties as 'total energy' and 'single phonon' with respect to any iteratable variable of PW config file.
 More examples can be seen in examples directory.
 Sources can be checked out following the installation instructions.